Black Hebrew Israelites: Church of the Living God, the Pillar Ground of Truth for All Nations

 The oldest known Black Hebrew organization is the Church of the Living God, the Pillar Ground of Truth for All Nations.
 The group was founded by Frank Cherry in Chattanooga, Tennessee, in 1886, and it later moved to Philadelphia.
 Cherry, who was from the Deep South and had worked as a seaman and for the railroads before his ministry, taught himself Hebrew and Yiddish.
-Theologically, the Church of the Living God mixed elements of Judaism and Christianity, counting the Bible—including the New Testament—and the Talmud as essential scriptures.
+Theologically, the Church of the Living God mixed elements of Judaism and Christianity, counting the Christian Bible—including the New Testament—and the Talmud as essential scriptures.

-The rituals of Cherry's flock incorporated many Jewish practices and prohibitions alongside some Christian traditions.
-For example, during prayer the men wore skullcaps and congregants faced east.
-In addition, members of the Church were not permitted to eat pork.
+The rituals of Cherry's congregation incorporated many Jewish practices and prohibitions alongside some Christian traditions.
+For example, during prayer, the men wore skullcaps and congregants faced east.
+In addition, members of the church were not permitted to eat pork.
 Prayers were accompanied by musical instruments and gospel singing.
-Cherry died in 1963, when he was about 95 years old; his son, Prince Benjamin F. Cherry, succeeded him.
+Cherry died in 1963 when he was about 95 years old; his son, Prince Benjamin F. Cherry, succeeded him.
 Members of the church believed that he had temporarily left and would soon reappear in spirit in order to lead the church through his son.